ikoujar/nestjs-stripe/README.md

 ## About

-`nestjs-stripe` implements a module, `StripeModule`, which when imported into your nestjs project provides a Stripe client to any class that injects it.
+`nest-stripe` implements a module, `StripeModule`, which when imported into your nestjs project provides a Stripe client to any class that injects it.
 This lets Stripe be worked into your dependency injection workflow without having to do any extra work outside of the initial setup.